 Child Growth and Development Research Center, Isfahan University of Medical Sciences, Isfahan, Iran.

-Limited data are available on the effectiveness of antidepressants in the treatment of functional gastrointestinal disorders in children.
-We evaluated the effectiveness of citalopram in the treatment of childhood functional abdominal pain (FAP).
+Few studies are conducted on the efficacy of antispasmodics in the treatment of functional gastrointestinal disorders in children.
+We evaluated the effectiveness of a smooth-muscle relaxant (mebeverine) in the treatment of childhood functional abdominal pain (FAP).

-Children with FAP (n=115, aged 6-18 years) received either citalopram 20 mg/day or placebo for 4 weeks.
-Treatment response was defined as ≥ 2 point reduction in the 6-point pain rating scale or “no pain”.
-Depression, anxiety, somatization, and physician-assessed global severity and improvement were also evaluated.
+Children (n=115, aged 6-18 years) with FAP were randomized to receive mebeverine 135 mg twice daily or placebo for 4 weeks.
+Response was defined as ≥ 2 point reduction in the 6-point pain rating scale or “no pain”.
+Secondary outcome measures were physician-assessed global severity and improvement.
 Patients were followed for 8 weeks after medication period.

 Eighty seven patients completed the trial (44 in the mebeverine group).
 Response rate in the mebeverine and the placebo group was 54.5% and 39.5% at week 4 (P=0.117) and 72.7% and 53.4% at week 12 (P=0.050), respectively.
 No significant difference was observed between the two groups in change of the global severity or improvement at week 4 (P=0.723 and 0.057) or at week 12 (P=0.870 and 0.183), respectively.
 In regression analysis, male gender (Beta=3.470, P=0.025) and baseline pain score (Beta=3.665, P<0.001) were associated with response at week 4, but the association of mebeverine was not significant (Beta=2.585, P=0.078).
 At week 12, mebeverine was non-significantly associated with response (Beta=2.616, P=0.0503).